6 Key Guidelines for Establishing Successful Automated Sales Incentive Programs

 5.)
 Exclusive or Stacked

 Here is where many claim program administrators struggle.
 Stacking discounted claims, or submitting multiple claims together, provides channel partners with a singular credited price based on calculating individual programs simultaneously.
 In most cases, your rebate program will usually remain exclusive to one ‘agreed’ discount as this process simplifies regulations for both you and your channel partners.
-Although stacking comes with its certain pitfalls, the rewards can be extremely beneficial—providing flexible options for channel partners to explore while gaining unique monetary advantages (which competitors may not offer).
+Although stacking comes with its certain pitfalls, the rewards can be extremely beneficial.
+Stacking provides flexible options for channel partners to explore while gaining unique monetary advantages (which competitors may not offer).

 But how you choose to discount your stacked programs is contingent on your own guidelines:

 - Can the discount be stacked with other discounts?

 - If two programs are stacked, are they calculated on the base price of the transaction, or is one calculated based on the net price after the initial discount?

-Properly managing program ‘priorities’ is essential for establishing a successful automated claims program.
-The Ship and Debit module provide a seamless click-and-drop process, allowing you to modify claim priorities based on market urgency, clientele, stacking priority, etc. Ultimately, it’s the program administrator who has the final say in determining which claims are automated first.
+Properly managing program ‘priorities’ is essential for establishing a successful automated claims process.
+The Ship and Debit module provides a seamless process, allowing you to modify claim priorities based on market urgency, clientele, stacking priority, etc. Ultimately, it’s the program administrator who has the final say in determining which claims are automated first.